Minwauu/Client-server-databases/README.md

 - **Serialisation** - Rather than locking a field, requests from other users are placed in a queue.
 Once the first user has finished using the field, the next command in the queue is executed and so on.

+- **Timestamp ordering** - When multiple commands are sent to the same field in a database, each is assigned a timestamp which marks the point in time at which the command was initiated.
+Commands are carried out on the field in the order of their timestamps.

+- **Commitment ordering** - When a database uses commitment ordering, an algorithm is used to work out an optimum order in which to execute commands for the same field.
+This algorithm will take into account the impact of commands on other parts of the database and attempt to minimise issues from occurring with the database.